Around the Nation

 LIESZKOVSZKY: Green says he wouldn't be surprised if the total cost of campaigns about Issue 2 exceeded $30 million - pretty steep for a ballot issue in an off-year election for Ohio.
 These efforts may be paying off.
 The latest polls show a sizeable majority of Ohioans plan to vote no.

 For NPR News, I'm Ida Lieszkovszky in Cleveland.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.